 "Woorijip is a New York City institution, and it’s where you should head for a quick grab-and-go meal around 32nd Street.
 While it previously featured a buffet setup, the brightly lit space now looks like a bookstore—but instead of beach reads, the shelves are stacked with packages of satisfying, homestyle Korean food.
 There’s kimbap, fried chicken, bulgogi, mackerel, japchae, and roughly a million other things, most of which cost less than $10.
-Take your food to go, or heat your meal in one of the microwaves and grab a table." - bryan kim, willa moore, kenny yang, neha talreja, molly fitzpatrick
+Take your food to go, or heat your meal in one of the microwaves and grab a table." - bryan kim, will hartman, willa moore, neha talreja, molly fitzpatrick

 "You can’t get any closer to Korean homestyle cooking than this: Woorijip is a humble carryout with some seating in front founded by Heidi Lee in 2000, and a favorite with office workers and tourists ever since.
 Select from rack upon rack of wrapped dishes that run to spicy gochujang chicken, grilled tofu, pork bulgogi, baked mackerel with lemon, nori rolls, and various forms of banchan, with a surprise or two daily." - Eater Staff